dedoc/scramble/docs/advanced-usage/extensions.md

 There are 3 types of extensions:

 - OpenAPI operation extension: for describing routes in docs;
-- Type to OpenAPI schema extension: for describing PHP types as OpenAPI schema objects;
+- Type to schema extension: for describing PHP types as OpenAPI schema objects;
 - Type inferring extension: to help Scramble better understand types in code.

+Extension is a class implementing extension's interface.

+To register an extension, you add the class name to the `scramble.extensions` config's array.

 ## OpenAPI operations extension